Recap: Game Of Thrones’ Final Season Broke All Its Best Characters

 It’s not that Dany isn’t violent, because the opposite is true.
 Throughout the series she’s exclaimed that she will take what is hers with fire and blood.
 Yet, when she does unleash that dragon’s fire, it’s usually at a “worthy” target.
 Dany gives no quarter to slavers, tyrants, or even those who treat her with disrespect.
 Still, it’s inconceivable that a woman who refused to attack a city a few seasons ago lest one innocent die, decides to commit a war crime against the innocents of King’s Landing.
 Attacking and burning the city despite the populace being used as shields makes sense.
 Dany’s always been impulsive.
 Though she’s never been this murderous.
 That the storytellers offer no justification for torching the city, with her own soldiers still inside, is baffling.
 Whatever her reason, Daenerys Targaryen is now the ultimate villain of Game of Thrones’ final season.

-As mentioned, fans have to learn to accept the story they are told versus the story they hoped to see.
+As mentioned in our Game of Thrones season premiere post, fans have to learn to accept the story they are told versus the story they hoped to see.
 So, even though you’ve imagined the final duel between the Night King and Jon Snow, that’s not how the story plays out.
 Yet, in order to subvert expectations in a way that’s satisfying, the characters’ decisions need to be consistent with who they are.
 Arya traveling all the way to King’s Landing to kill Cersei, only to just forget about it in the last moment is silly.
 It allows the show to use her as a guide through the fall of King’s Landing, regardless that the decision to leave seems out of character for her.
 Jamie Lannister says he doesn’t care about innocents, despite telling Brienne in season 3 that it was for them he killed the Mad King.
 He changes his tune simply to justify dying with Cersei.